 When it starts raining/you see a water hose coming you way/you feel an uncontrollable urge to jump in the ocean, just make sure your plastic bag is well in place and go for it!

-Take special care with your cellphone – or don’t even bring one
+Take special care of your cellphone – or don’t even bring one

 Because of common thefts, unexpected baths and other unpredictable issues.
 If you have an extra phone, bring it and leave your main one at home.
 If you don’t, weight the pros and cons of leaving it home or prepare yourself to maybe finish partying carnival without it…